St. Pat's blog is a new feature that we will update regularly.

 The Celis Brewery closed in 2000.
 The brewery was put on the market for $1.8M.
 The adjacent empty lot was another $400K.
 I went to my bank and applied for a loan to purchase Celis.
 The bank said yes.
 Keep in mind I started my homebrew business 9 years earlier with a $517 tax return check.
 But I had 3 boys at home, a booming business, and my husband was not interested in leaving his career.
 I could not do both by myself, so I didn't take the risk.

-I made a $3.5M offer on the Austin Homebrew Supply building in 2022.
-It was not listed for sale but I took a shot based on the lease rate.
-They did not even counter my offer.
+We made a $3.5M cash offer on the Austin Homebrew Supply building in 2022.
+It was not listed for sale but we took a shot based on the lease rate.
+They did not even counter our offer.
 It is now listed at $6.9M.